pgiacalo/PCB_Reverse_Engineering_Tool/README.md

 🌐 **Try the tool online**: [https://pgiacalo.github.io/PCB_Reverse_Engineering_Tool](https://pgiacalo.github.io/PCB_Reverse_Engineering_Tool)

-The application is hosted on GitHub Pages and available globally.
-No installation required - just open the link in your browser.
+The application is hosted on GitHub and is available globally.
+No installation required - just open the link in your browser to try the tool.

 ## Installation Instructions